Filter phasor coordinates#

 )

-Thresholds should be applied after filtering:
+Thresholds should be applied after noise filtering:

 mean_filtered, real_filtered, imag_filtered = phasor_threshold(